ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/04-backup-configuration/_index.md

 	--policy-name ${S3_BACKUP_BUCKET_USER}-policy --policy-document $policy
 ```

-Then let's create an access key, the credentials that will be used to access this bucket.
-The following command will
+Then, let's create an access key that will be used to access the bucket.
-output them, consider redirecting the command below to a file or non-printable command if working on a non-private
-environment:
+The following command will create and output the credentials, which we save in a file `credentials.json`:

 ```bash
 aws --output json iam create-access-key --region $AWS_REGION --user-name $S3_BACKUP_BUCKET_USER > credentials.json